mastersign/htinliner/README.md

 }
 ```

 The inlining only takes place if the URL, referencing the stylesheet, script, or SVG image, is a relative URL.

 If a `script` tag already has some content, than an aditional `script` tag
 with the referenced script is inserted before the referencing tag
 and the `src` attribute is removed from the referencing tag.

+## Interface

+HTInliner provides its API with [GulpText _simple_][gulp-text-simple].

-### Usage in Gulp
+### Usage with Gulp

-To use HTinliner in Gulp, it can be called with no or one argument:
+To use _HTinliner_ in [Gulp], it can be called with no or one argument:

-`htinliner([opt])`
+`htinliner([options])`

 where the optional argument represents the option object.